 Calculate the cost

 What does it cost to create your online training?
-You should have an understanding of how much it costs you to create a course.
-Factor in additional fixed and variable costs, and you’ll quickly learn what you need to be charging to break even.
-Any revenue above the break-even line will be your profit margin.
+On a very basic level, you should have an understanding of how much it costs you to create a course.
+Factor in additional fixed and variable costs, and you’ll quickly learn what you need to charge to break even.

 Understand external factors